Mark G. Allen: Career

 After completing his education in 1989, Allen became a member of the faculty of the School of Electrical and Computer Engineering of the Georgia Institute of Technology, ultimately holding the rank of Regents' Professor and the J.M.
 Pettit Professorship in Microelectronics.
 In 2013 he joined the University of Pennsylvania faculty as the Alfred Fitler Moore Professor of Electrical and Systems Engineering, as well as being named the founding director of the Singh Center for Nanotechnology at Penn.

 Professor Allen’s current research interests are in the field of microfabrication and nanofabrication technology, with emphasis on new approaches to fabricate devices with characteristic lengths in the micro- to nanoscale from both silicon and non-silicon materials.
-He has published approximately 450 journal articles and conference proceedings, and holds nearly 60 patents (Google Scholar h‐index of 73, with 23,000+ citations).
+He has published approximately 450 journal articles and conference proceedings, and holds nearly 60 patents (Google Scholar h‐index of 83, with 32,000+ citations).
 He has graduated approximately 50 Ph.D. students in various disciplines, including electrical and computer engineering; chemical and biomolecular engineering; mechanical engineering; materials science; polymer, textile, and fiber engineering; and biomedical engineering.
 Approximately one-third of his former Ph.D. students hold faculty positions around the world.
 Professor Allen was the co-chair of the 1996 IEEE/ASME Microelectromechanical Systems Conference, the 2012 Power MEMS Conference, and chaired the 2016 Solid State Sensors, Actuators, and Microsystems Conference.
 He was Editor-in-Chief of the Journal of Micromechanics and Microengineering (a publication of the Institute of Physics) from 2009-2013, and is currently a member of the editorial board of Microsystems and Nanoengineering (Nature Publishing Group).
 He is a Fellow of the IEEE, and recipient of the 2016 IEEE Daniel P. Noble award in emerging technologies for his work in MEMS.
 In 2017 he was elected to the National Academy of Inventors.
+In 2023 he was elected to the National Academy of Engineering.